-D'Anthony Batiste enters his 11th NFL season in 2020 and third as a Raiders strength and conditioning assistant.
+D'Anthony Batiste enters his 12th NFL season in 2021 and fourth as a Raiders strength and conditioning assistant.
 He brings 12 years of playing experience as an offensive lineman to the post, competing at the sport's highest levels.

 Batiste helped the 2019 rookie class successfully transition from college to the NFL as they combined to lead the NFL in scrimmage touchdowns (17), sacks (14.5), yards after the catch (676), rushing yards (1,167) and rushing touchdowns (seven) among their rookie peers.

 In 2018, his work with the men upfront helped produced Pro Bowl alternates in Hudson and G/T Kelechi Osemele.
 Batiste also worked with TE Jared Cook as he earned his first Pro Bowl selection, while setting career highs in receptions (68), receiving yards (896) and touchdowns (six).
 Cook tied for third-most among tight ends with four 100-yard games, including a franchise-best performance among his position group in Week 1 with 180 yards.

 Batiste came to the Raiders following his playing career in the Canadian Football League for the Edmonton Eskimos.
 He played in 56 games for Edmonton, helping the team capture the Grey Cup in 2015.